ZeroniaServer/RocketRidersWiki/utilities/utilities.md

 In addition to the Shield and Fireball from *Missile Wars*, Rocket Riders features **new utility items** that interact with each other in interesting ways.
 These allow for complex and unique strategies when it comes to defensive gameplay.

-Below is a list of all the utilities in the general game*.
-Click on the name of each one to learn more about it!
+Below is a list of every utility in the general game*.
+Click on each one to learn more about it!

 - [Arrows](https://zeroniaserver.github.io/RocketRidersWiki/utilities/)
 - [Fireball](https://zeroniaserver.github.io/RocketRidersWiki/utilities/)